 ----------------------------------------------------------------------------------------

 The Civic Hospital relocation will negatively affect tourism, take away Queen Juliana Park, wipe the Dominion Observatory off the map, increase the number of vehicles on the road and create noise and environmental pollution.
-The Civic Hospital Neighbourhood, Little Italy and the Glebe Annex have to deal with a 65-storey condominium on the corner of Preston and Carling; intensification on 933 Gladstone, Lebreton Flats and the Booth Street campus; high-rises on 101 Champagne; a mega-hospital on the Farm and a "wall of condos" lining Carling Avenue.
+The Civic Hospital Neighbourhood, Little Italy and the Glebe Annex have to deal intensification on Gladstone, high-rises on 101 Champagne; a mega-hospital on the Farm and a "wall of condos" lining Carling Avenue.
 The damage inflicted on this area will last for generations.
-As former Councillor Diane Holmes told Ottawa Citizen reporter Dave Reevely, the current municipal government does not represent the community, they represent the development industry.
+As former Councillor Diane Holmes told Ottawa Citizen reporter Dave Reevely, the current municipal government does not represent the community.

 No comments: